Introducing the CCCN

 Jerry Bascombe

-Jerry Bascombe is a Conscious Discipline Coach.
-He is part of the team and he believes that children are the future and that CD empowers us with the mental shifts and practical skills to become instruments of positive transformation in our own lives and in the lives of children. ❤️
+Jerry Bascombe is a Conscious Discipline Coach who believes that children are the future.
+He finds that using Conscious Discipline empowers people with the mental shifts and practical skills to become instruments of positive transformation in their own lives and in the lives of children. ❤️

 Desere LaQua